Considering an apprenticeship as a post-18 option? You may find our article dedicated to degree apprenticeships more helpful.

 Do I need experience to do a STEM apprenticeship?

 No, for a Level 2 qualification, the main requirement is typically that you are over 16.
 However, higher-level apprenticeships usually require relevant qualifications and/or experience.
-Refer to the levels section above for more information.
+Refer to the apprenticeship levels section above for more information.

 If you don’t meet the requirements for your chosen placement, consider starting with a lower-level apprenticeship.
 This will help you gain experience and work your way up, all while earning a wage.
 Though it may take longer than initially expected, it’s a practical route to get your foot in the door.